-Strategy to use for these users: function or benefit-oriented onboarding
+Strategy to use for these users: function- or benefit-oriented onboarding.

 How to design it: Play around with swiping, moving elements or even with some fancy features during your onboarding process.

-Just don’t overdo it, stay serious!
+Just don’t overdo it, stay focused!

-That concludes the article – which target group does your app have?
+That concludes the article.
+Which target group does your app have?

-To find out how your users exactly behave during your onboarding, start a free trial with UXCam!
+To find out exactly how your users behave during your onboarding, start a free trial with UXCam!

 An onboarding flow is a series of steps that make new users familiar with an application.